TobiasPottier/AI-Plays-Tetris/README.md

 - Reducing holes
 - Keeping the piece low on the board
 - Clearing lines
-- Amount of empty columns (pillars)
+- Reducing the amount of empty columns (pillars)

 ![vid2](https://github.com/user-attachments/assets/65775d46-c1b0-4e00-9d42-385d41a76a81)